Argentina Country Commercial Guide

 As Argentina embraces digital transformation, U.S. companies have a unique chance to participate in this dynamic sector, which spans e-commerce, fintech, education technologies, agriculture technologies, and more.

 Last year, Argentina decided to allocate the full band of 6 Ghz to unlicensed technologies such as Wi-Fi.
-This has created opportunities for U.S. companies that provide solutions related to broadband connectivity and advanced applications such as the Internet of Things, advanced manufacturing, augmented and virtual reality, smart cities, and other innovations across several industries such as energy, healthcare, education, engineering, media & entertainment and more.
+This has created opportunities for U.S. companies that provide solutions related to broadband connectivity and advanced applications such as IoT, advanced manufacturing, augmented and virtual reality, smart cities, and other innovations across several industries such as energy, healthcare, education, engineering, media and entertainment, and more.